-Samuel Arbesman (@arbesman) is a complexity scientist whose work focuses on the nature of scientific and technological change.
+Samuel Arbesman is a complexity scientist whose work focuses on the nature of scientific and technological change.
 Sam's also written two books that I love, The Half-Life of Facts and Overcomplicated.

-In this episode, Sam talks about:
+In this episode, Sam and I discuss:

 On this episode, I’m happy to have Morgan Housel (@morganhousel).